The Grand Duchess of Luxembourg, Maria Teresa, in the Emerald Tiara

 It's a real divider of opinion - its very 1920s design makes it hard to wear with modern clothes but its Art Deco lines are extremely beautiful.
 Whether you're a fan or not, there's no getting away from the fact that this is a tiara and then some

-The Emeralds for May collection will build throughout the month - keep up to date with it here.
+The Emeralds for May collection is all in one place - keep up to date with it here.